 The data recorded on plant height at 30 DAS are presented in table 1 and figure 1.
 The mean performance of plant height at 30 DAS ranged from 12.77cm to 20.75cm with mean value of 17.75cm.
 The highest plant height at 30 DAS 20.75cm was reported in T7 (Gibberellic Acid), followed by 19.73cm in T9 (Boric Acid + Zinc Sulphate) and 19.23cm in T10 (Trichoderma), while lowest plant height at 30 DAS 12.77cm was recorded in T0 (Control).
 Similar findings were reported by Bello (2015).

-Similar findings reported by, Sakamoto et al., (2004) demonstrated that overexpression of a gene involved in gibberellin biosynthesis led to increased stem elongation and plant height in rice.
+Similar findings reported by Sakamoto et al., (2004) demonstrated that overexpression of a gene involved in gibberellin biosynthesis led to increased stem elongation and plant height in rice.
 Fleet and Sun (2005) showed that exogenous application of gibberellic acid resulted in taller plants with longer internodes in Arabidopsis thaliana.

 In conclusion, gibberellic acid promotes plant height by stimulating cell division and elongation, interacting with auxin signaling pathways, and modulating gibberellin biosynthesis and signaling.
 These findings underscore the importance of gibberellic acid in regulating plant growth and development, with potential applications in agriculture for increasing crop yields and improving plant architecture.